-“Happy Nurses Week!
-We’re celebrating nurses, our partners and those who support nurses in serving individuals and communities across the globe.
+It’s National Nurses Week and the American Red Cross thanks all our nurses, partners and those who support nurses in serving individuals and communities across the globe.

 The Red Cross relies on more than 20,000 nurses and other health professionals who bring our mission to life each day.
 They continue a proud tradition of service that stretches back to the earliest days of the organization.
 In their distinctive capes and hats, nurses were the public face of the Red Cross for many decades.
 Today, the Red Cross nurse “uniform” may be a simple vest and pin but they remain a vital part of our disaster services, blood program and health and safety training.
 Learn more about Red Cross nursing here.

 Linda MacIntyre, PhD, RN, Chief Nurse for the American Red Cross, offers the following message in honor of National Nurses Week:

 “I am deeply grateful to you for sharing your compassion and expertise in support of the Red Cross humanitarian mission.
 As nurses, you promote resilience through caring and leadership.
 You draw from many disciplines to ensure that evidence-based action guides your work.
 You bring hearts and minds together to mitigate suffering and promote wellbeing.
 Nurses do not work alone --we are indebted to individuals, partners and organizations who support and champion care for individuals and communities.